CatEars/ffs/README.md

 # FFS

-All the different file servers I have tested have come short, see [motivation](./docs/motivation.md).
+All the different file servers I have tested have come short.

 I want: